catalina17/academic-website/content/talk/r250_jan20/index.md

   postcode: CB3 0FD
   country: United Kingdom

-summary: A short intro to graph generation methods in recent ML research.
+summary: An overview of several graph generation and probabilistic approaches, part of the R250 MPhil course at the Cambridge CS department.
-abstract: "This short lecture will present three different approaches to graph generation from the ML literature, using a variety of techniques based on deep learning and probabilistic building blocks."
+abstract: "This short lecture will present three different approaches to graph generation from the ML literature, using a variety of techniques based on deep learning and probabilistic building blocks.
+We will then cover the motivation for incorporating uncertainty when making predictions and briefly discuss a novel approach to learning graph representations that achieves this."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2020-01-17T14:00:00Z"
+date: "2021-02-12T09:30:00Z"
-date_end: "2020-01-17T16:00:00Z"
+date_end: "2020-02-12T11:00:00Z"
 all_day: false

 # Schedule page publish date (NOT talk date).
-publishDate: "2020-01-13T00:00:00Z"
+publishDate: "2020-02-12T00:00:00Z"

 authors: []
 tags: []